 Assembly of anthrax toxin pore: lethal-factor complexes into lipid nanodiscs.
 Akkaladevi N, Hinton-Chollet L, Katayama H, Mitchell J, Szerszen L, Mukherjee S, Gogol EP, Pentelute BL, Collier RJ, Fisher MT.
 Protein Sci.
 2013 Apr;22(4):492-501.

 Major Research Interests

 Projects: Structural biophysics of transient and captured protein states (Anthrax Toxin Pore translocation complex), Protein Folding and Pharmaceutical Drug Development.

 Identifying pharmacological chaperones: A number of protein folding diseases develop because missense mutations shift the equilibrium distribution between native and partially denatured species.
 In addition to missense mutation induced changes, equilibrium shifts toward misfolded protein populations also can result from changes in the solution environment or through the simple overexpression of the native protein.
-An emerging strategy and potential therapy for ameliorating some of these misfolding diseases is to employ so called “pharmacological chaperones” or more appropriately, protein stabilizers.
+An emerging strategy and potential therapy for ameliorating some of these misfolding diseases is to employ so called "pharmacological chaperones" or more appropriately, protein stabilizers.
 These stabilizers or chemical chaperones bind and stabilize native states in equilibrium with disease causing states and prevent, through mass action effects, the accumulation of the deleterious misfolded protein.
-We are now developing an easy to use system to rapidly identify and test for plausible pharmacological chaperones.
+We are now developing label-free systems to rapidly identify and test for plausible pharmacological chaperones.
 As illustrated below, the chaperonin will kinetically bind and partition partially folded states of proteins.
-If a stabilizer is present, this partitioning is not observed.
+If a stabilizer is present, this partitioning is decreased or is no longer observed.
 This is the basis of our generic screening procedure.

 Mark T. Fisher, Ph.D.